Bahawalpur: Demographics

-According to the 2017 Census of Pakistan, the city's population was recorded as having risen to 762,111 from 408,395 in 1998.
+According to the 2023 Census of Pakistan, Bahawalpur Metropolitan Corporation had a population of 815,202.
+12.37% of the population is under 5 years of age.
+The city has a sex ratio of 103.66 males per 100 females and a literacy rate of 71.67%: 75.53% for males and 67.62% for females.

 Languages

-As per the 2017 Census of Pakistan, the major tongue of the city is the Saraiki language, which attained plurality with 59%.
-This is followed by the Punjabi language at 22%, however the Punjabic dialects combined make up 81% of the city.
-Urdu is spoken by 17% of the population.
+As per the 2023 Census of Pakistan, the major tongue of the city is the Saraiki language, which attained plurality with 59.49%.
+This is followed by the Punjabi language at 20.68%, however the Punjabi dialects combined make up 80% of the city.
+Urdu is spoken by 16.89% of the population and Mewati is spoken by 1.45% of the population.

 Religion

 The Darbar Mahal mosque was built in an exuberant style.

 Bahawalpur emerged as a centre of Chishti Sufism following the establishment of a khanqa by Noor Muhammad Muharvi in the mid-18th century.
 Most residents are Muslims with a small minority being Hindus and Christians.
 There are about 2000 Christian families with one church, St. Dominic's Church built in 1962 by the Government of Punjab (the Dominican Convent School for girls and St. Dominican's Middle School for Boys were also built under the same project).
 Father Zafar Iqbal was the first Parish priest of the church until his death on 19 February 2009.